 Microphones Output AC Audio Signals

-Some microphones require DC powering and others don’t.
-However, all microphones output AC audio signal.
+Some microphones require DC powering, and others don’t.
+However, all microphones output AC audio signals.
 Let’s discuss this point.

-Whether we’re using a passive microphones or an active one, the general principle of a microphone is the same: A diaphragm moves sympathetically with the sound waves around it and a coinciding audio signal is produced.
+Whether we’re using a passive microphone or an active one, the general principle of a microphone is the same: A diaphragm moves sympathetically with the sound waves around it, and a coinciding audio signal is produced.